MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 <!--

 + Place the rover further down the runway from the touchdown markings.
-+ Open and pin the PAW for the command seat ("Karibou Expedition Rover") to the left
++ Open and pin the PAW for the command seat ("Malemute Cab") to the left
 + Open and pin the PAW for the WOLF Transport Computer to bottom right
 + Open and pin the PAW for the Surface Scanning Module to top right
 + Aim camera down with front of rover away from camera